-DISQUALIFICATION (DQ): Any sign of the "Dominant Blue Eye" mutation (e.g. Ojos-Azules, Russian Altai/Topaz).
-Blue eye color in cats other than pointed, solid white or bi color divisions.
-Short Munchkin-like-legs.
-Short dwarf-like legs.
+DISQUALIFICATION (DQ): Any sign of the "Dominant Blue Eye" mutation (e.g. Ojos-Azules, Russian Altai/Topaz): Blue eye color in cats other than pointed, solid white or bi color divisions.
+Short Munchkin-like legs: Short dwarf-like legs.
 Docked tall.
 Undernourished or frail.

-Temperament must be unchallenging; any sign of definite challenge shall disqualify.
-The cat may exhibit tear, seek to flee, or generally complain aloud but may not threaten to harm.
-In accordance with Show Rules, ARTICLE SIXTEEN, the following shall be considered mandatory disqualifications: a cat that bites (216.9), a cast showing evidence of intent to deceive (216.10), adult whole male cats not having two descended testicles (216.11), cats with all or part of the tail missing, except as authorized by a board approved standard (216.12.1), cats with more than five toes on each front foot and four toes on each back foot, unless proved the result of an injury or as authorized by a Board approved standard (216.12.2), visible or invisible tail faults if Board approved standard requires disqualification
+Temperament must be unchallenging; any sign of definite challenge shall disquality.
+The cat may exhibit fear, seek to flee, or generally complain aloud but may not threaten to harm.
+In accordance with Show Rules, ARTICLE SIXTEEN, the following shall be considered mandatory disqualifications: a cat that bitse (216.9), a cast showing evidence of intent to deceive (216.10), adult whole male cats not having two descended testicles (216.11), cats with all or part of the tail missing, except as authorized by a board approved standard (216.12.1), cats with more than five toes on each front foot and four toes on each back foot, unless proved the result of an injury or as authorized by a Board approved standard (216.12.1), visible or invisible tail faults if Board approved standard requires disqualification

-(216:124), crossed eyes if Board approved standard requires disqualification (216:12.5), total bindness (216:12.6), markedly smaller size, not in keeping with the breed (216:12.9), and depression of the sternumor unusually small diameter of the rib cage itself (216:12.11).
-See Show Rules, ARTICLE SIXTEEN for more comprehensive rules governing penalties and dissoualifications.
+(216.12.4), crossed eyes if Board approved standard requires disqualification (216.12.5), total bill of ness (216.12.6), markedly smaller size, not in keeping with the breed (216.12.9), and depression of the sternumor unusually small diameter of the rib cage itself (216.12.11.3).
+See Show Rules, ARTICLE SIXTEEN for more comprehensive rules governing penalties and disqualifications.